The 1 Cause of Hypertension is

 Merging Keto & Intermittent Fasting - A Synergistic Approach to Health Management

-When combined together, these two strategies - practicing keto alongside intermittent fasting - provide even greater benefits in effectively controlling associated conditions such as hypertension.
+When combined, practicing keto alongside intermittent fasting provides even more significant benefits in effectively controlling associated conditions such as hypertension.

 Exploring Genetic Predisposition Towards Hypertension

 Understanding how these elements interact can provide us with more effective strategies to manage hypertension.
-A wealth of research has identified certain genes that may increase the likelihood of developing hypertension.
-Despite possessing these genes, an individual's likelihood of having hypertension is not assured.
-It simply suggests an elevated risk compared to those without such genetic predispositions.
+A wealth of research has identified specific genes that may increase the likelihood of developing hypertension.

 The Influence of Genetics on Hypertension